-Rod Drury is a New Zealand entrepreneur known best for disrupting business management systems with Xero, one of the world’s first Software as a Service (SaaS) products.
+Rod Drury is a New Zealand serial entrepreneur known best for disrupting business management systems with Xero, one of the world’s first Software as a Service (SaaS) products.

 Before Xero, Drury started a software consulting company and a communications company, both of which he exited when they were bought out.
-After these successes, Drury set his sights in business accounting, upsetting the dominance that other business software packages had in the market.
+After these successes, Drury set his sights on business accounting, upsetting the dominance that other business software packages had in the market.

 What separates entrepreneurs from the common business executive is that they dare to dream and innovate.
 Sometimes, this does not work out.
 Drury’s transformative success with Xero most definitely makes up for that though.